 Directed by Will Wernick, who co-wrote the moronic screenplay with Lia Bozonelis, “Safer at Home” begins with a montage that’s a blend of real-life news footage taken in 2020 (at the start of the real-life COVID-19 pandemic in the United States) and fabricated news footage that’s supposed to depict 2021 and 2022.
 According to what’s shown, by January 23, 2022, a second coronavirus strain called COVID 20-B has spread, and the pandemic death toll in the U.S. has totaled 12.3 million people.

 By August 4, 2022, a third coronavirus strain has appeared, and 31.2 million people in the U.S. have died from the pandemic.
-For those who don’t want to do the math, that’s 18.9 million people who died in the U.S. in just eight months.
+For those who don’t want to do the math, that’s 18.9 million people who died from the pandemic in the U.S. in just eight months.
 And there’s no vaccine for the second and third coronavirus strains that have decimated the population.

 In Los Angeles, where the main action of the film takes place, a news report mentions that the Los Angeles Police Department’s newly appointed police chief Charles Yates has mandated an earlier curfew.
 (The movie doesn’t say what the current curfew cutoff time is.)
 If anyone is caught outside after the curfew and doesn’t have the proper credentials, that person will be arrested and sent to a detention center.

 Considering the extreme death toll happening around them, this group of seven friends who are on the video conference call seem just a little too lighthearted and upbeat about the serious enormity of the pandemic.
 They view the pandemic as an inconvenience that has interrupted their party plans.
 Their biggest complaint in life is that their group trip to Las Vegas had to be cancelled twice because of the pandemic.